-- (a) if it is satisfied that the applicant or complainant no longer wishes to pursue the matter, dismiss the application; or - (b) after having received a reasonable excuse for such non-appearance, postpone the enquiry on reasonable terms; or - (c) if it is satisfied, having regard to the material before it, that it is appropriate for evidence to be given by affidavit, the court may, on the application of any other party, order the attendance for cross-examination of the person who made such affidavit.

-(15) Unless an application has been dismissed as contemplated in subsection (14)(a), if the applicant fails to appear, either in person or, if applicable, through the representative contemplated in subsection (7), the court must direct the station commander of the police station named in the application to enquire into the reasons for such non-appearance, to ensure that no intimidation of the applicant has taken place, to provide appropriate police protection in the event of any intimidation, and to ascertain whether the applicant still wishes to proceed with the application.
+- (b) after having received a reasonable excuse for such non-appearance, postpone the enquiry on reasonable terms; or - (c) if it is satisfied, having regard to the material before it, that it is appropriate for evidence to be given by affidavit, the court may, on the application of any other party, order the attendance for cross-examination of the person who made such affidavit. - (15) Unless an application has been dismissed as contemplated in subsection (14)(a), if the applicant or complainant fails to appear, either in person or, if applicable, through the representative contemplated in subsection (7), the court must - - (a) direct the station commander of the police station named in the application to enquire into the reasons for such non-appearance, to ensure that no intimidation of the applicant or complainant has taken place, to provide appropriate police protection in the event of any intimidation, and to ascertain whether the applicant or complainant still wishes to proceed with the application. - (b) postpone the enquiry in order to consider a written report from the station commander on steps taken in terms of paragraph (a); - (c) if no written report has been received from the station commander seven days prior to the enquiry date, summon the station commander to appear in court in person on the enquiry date to provide the relevant information; and - (d) after considering the information provided by the station commander, make an order for any further police action as may be required to protect the complainant or applicant.